erkidus/alx-low_level_programming/0x0E-structures_typedef/README.md

-this is for structure def
+This is for structure def